-Oprah Winfrey’s Prince Harry and Meghan interview netted Winfrey $7 million and 17 million viewers.
+Oprah Winfrey’s Prince Harry and Meghan interview netted her $7 million and 17 million viewers.
 It also validated her larger business strategy.

 Of course, if you’d like the freedom to pivot, it helps to be in demand.
 But such fluidity also requires a level of skill — and industriousness.
 “The Oprah Winfrey Show” went off the air a decade ago this spring.
 At the time, some speculated it might lead to a slowdown in Winfrey’s business efforts as she focused on her philanthropic work and, possibly, even a career in politics.
 But the years since have seen her become a mogul.

 Such ambidextrousness can cause problems for the companies involved.
-The Oprah special cannot be watched on-demand on CBS’ Paramount Plus service, which launched just last week.
-The firm was not able to attain separate streaming rights given the parties’ other deals.
+The Oprah special cannot be watched on-demand on CBS’s Paramount Plus service, which launched just last week.
+The firm was not able to obtain separate streaming rights given the parties’ other deals.
 (It is available on the CBS app with the network’s other programming.)

 The absence prompted an outcry on social media.
-As the Vulture writer Kathryn VanArendonk wrote on Twitter.
-“The entire world: we want to watch the oprah interview Paramount plus: the top trending show on this platform is spongebob squarepants.”
+As Vulture writer Kathryn VanArendonk tweeted: “The entire world: we want to watch the oprah interview.
+Paramount plus: the top trending show on this platform is spongebob squarepants.”

-Ironically, one of the few ventures Winfrey is not closely tied to is the one that bears her name: OWN, the Oprah Winfrey Network, is, as of December, 95 percent-owned by Discovery.
+Ironically, one of the few ventures Winfrey is not closely tied to is the one that bears her name: OWN, the Oprah Winfrey Network, is as of December 95 percent-owned by Discovery.
 Winfrey, as she has been doing at regular intervals, sold a percentage of her shares to her former partner, about 22 percent this time.
-(She does still have a long-running contract with the network).
+(She still has a long-running contract with the network.)

-But in true Winfrey-ian fashion, she parlayed even this exit into a new association: she traded the stake for more than a million shares of Discovery stock.
+But in true Winfrey-ian fashion, she parlayed even this exit into a new association: She traded the stake for more than 1 million shares of Discovery stock.

-At the time of the sale the shares were worth $36 million.
-Discovery’s share price has more doubled since that time, and as of Monday’s close they were worth $90 million.
+At the time of the sale, the shares were worth $36 million.
+Discovery’s share price has more than doubled since that time, and as of Monday’s close they were worth $90 million.